Last updated · July 2026

 - App preferences like theme and reminder lead time.

-There's an optional Google sign-in.
-Choose it and the same data above gets a mirror in the cloud, scoped to your account, so you can pick it up on another phone or browser.
+You sign in with Google or with an email and password, and the data above gets a mirror in the cloud, scoped to your account, so you can pick it up on another phone or browser.

 The cloud is Google Firebase, the only third-party service we use to store your data.
 Their terms cover the storage.
 We don't add a layer of our own analytics, identifiers, or cross-device joins on top.